Crust logoCrust

 .use(versionPlugin("1.0.0")) // Runs first, can intercept early

-.use(autoCompletePlugin()) // Runs second, catches routing errors
+.use(didYouMeanPlugin()) // Runs second, catches routing errors

-.use(helpPlugin()) // Runs third, handles --help
+.use(helpPlugin()); // Runs third, handles --help

-A typical order is: version -> autocomplete -> help.
+A typical order is: version -> did-you-mean -> help.

 Plugin Lifecycle